MatsCornegoor/strapi-sveltekit/README.md

    > This command will run a Postgresql server docker container and then locally run your Strapi Server for your development requirements.

 2. In a new terminal window, run `npm --prefix app run dev`
-   > This command will run a Postgresql server docker container and then locally run your Strapi Server for your development requirements.
+   > This command will run the sveltekit dev server.

 Strapi `http://localhost:1337`